rajesh-s/rajesh-s.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Attended MICRO 2024 in Austin, TX, where our publication was presented.
+Attended MICRO '24 in Austin, TX, where our publication "CPElide" was presented.